-I can well imagine that if you need something out here in the bushveld, you go to Maun.
-Of course, we did not know this on our first visit (ill-prepared as we were for this trip – letting it all just unfold before us).
+I can well imagine that if you need something out here in the Botswana bushveld, you go to Maun.
+Of course, we did not know this on this, our first visit (ill-prepared as we were for this trip – letting it all just unfold before us).
 I mistakenly assumed it to be just another town like any other we had driven through.
 A kind of ‘blink and you’ll miss it’ experience.

 It was into this that we were deposited.
 A stark contrast from our previous evening spent on the extremely remote Makgadigadi Salt Pans.
 A hint of ‘civilisation’, if you will.
-Amongst other things we had found a Midas car parts store, various engineering firms, an array of shops (for supplies) and a petrol station.
+Amongst other things, we found a Midas car parts store, various engineering firms, an array of shops (for supplies) and a petrol station.

-In contrast to this, a rickety carport with a young guy armed with a high-pressure washer.
+Among all of this was a rickety carport with a young guy armed with a high-pressure washer.
 A big bull strolled unconcernedly past the open gate where a sign said: ‘Carwash’.

 ‘How much ?’, we asked.

 And he set about trying to remove the caked-on mud from underneath the car.
 We later found out this was more than double the going rate!
 But we had no reference point and not many options.
 He did spend quite a long time and seemed to do his best…

 Okavango River Lodge

 Our destination for the evening was the Okavango River Lodge.
 This is on the other (northern) side of town, in the direction of Moremi and Chobe.
 It is not particularly well signposted, so we missed the indicated location and spent some time backtracking and searching.
 Finally, we found an unassuming entrance gate that had a small sign next to it…